neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 You can inspect these options [here](https://console.cloud.google.com/marketplace/browse?q=neo4j).

 ## Deploying AuraDS Professional
-We're going to use the SaaS version, AuraDS in these labs.
+We're going to use the SaaS version, AuraDS, in these labs.
 This is sometimes refered to as a database as a service (DBaaS).
 Aura comes in a number of flavors.
 There's an enterprise and a professional version.
 We're going to deploy the professional version.

 So, let's get started deploying...
 To do so, let's go to the Google Cloud console [here](https://console.cloud.google.com/).
 If it's not already open, click the hamburger icon in the upper left to expand the menu.